dscape/rewrite/README.md

                      </routes>
      Dispatches to : /resource/article.xqy?action=list

-##### 1.2.1. dynamic paths
+#### 1.2.1. dynamic paths
-Sometimes however you need the url to be flexible.
 If you think about website like twitter.com the first level path is given to users, e.g. `twitter.com/dscape`.
-This means that if no other route matches we need to route all our first levels to something that can display a single user.
+This means that if no other route matches we need to route all our first levels display user information.

 `rewrite` exposes that functionality with dynamic paths.
 For the twitter example we would have something like: